Efficient Bayesian estimation of the generalized Langevin equation from data: Derivation of the estimation method

 Due to technical reasons, one regards the logarithm of the posterior during both optimization and MCMC analysis.
-For reasons of readability, we omit the prior in the following.
-With the definitions $\mathcal{K}_0:=0$ and $\mathcal {K}_{-1}=\Delta t^{-1}$, we end up with
+With the definitions $\mathcal{K}_0:=0$ and $\mathcal {K}_{-1}=\Delta t^{-1}$, we arrive at

-\paragraph*{Efficient realization of the estimation}
+\subsection{Efficient realization of the estimation}

 Performing the Bayesian estimation straightforwardly is numerically expensive for large data sets.
-During both numerical optimization and MCMC analysis, a large number of function calls of $\log p(\vartheta|\xi)$ have to be realized, considering the whole time series $(x_0, ..., x_{N_{\text{data}}})$ each time.
-In the following, we considerably raise the efficiency of the estimation by significantly reducing the number of floating-point operations involved in a function call of $\log p(\vartheta|\xi)$.
-The underlying concept has previously been described for the SLE in Ref.~\cite{KLEINHANS_MLE}.
+During both numerical optimization and MCMC analysis, a large number of function calls of $\log p(\vartheta|\xi)$ have to be realized, taking the whole time series $\xi = (x_0, ..., x_{N_{\text{data}}})$ into account each time.
+In the following, we considerably raise the efficiency of the estimation by significantly reducing the number of floating-point operations (FLOPS) involved in a function call of $\log p(\vartheta|\xi)$.
+The underlying concept has previously been described for the SLE by Kleinhans \cite{KLEINHANS_MLE}.

-First, we employ a piecewise constant parameterization of the functions $D^{(1)}$ and $D^{(2)}$:
+First, as an approximation to arbitrary functions, we employ a piecewise constant parameterization of the functions $D^{(1)}$ and $D^{(2)}$: